VICO-UoE/URL/README.md

 ## Updates
-* Code for [Universal Representation Learning from Multiple Domains for Few-shot Classification](https://arxiv.org/pdf/2103.13841.pdf) is now available!
+* Code and models for [Universal Representation Learning from Multiple Domains for Few-shot Classification](https://arxiv.org/pdf/2103.13841.pdf) are now available!

 ## Dependencies
 This code requires the following: